ilyaglow/badcapt/README.md

 About
 -----

-Badcapt will try to detect *bad* packets and export them to the Elastic storage.
+Badcapt is a project inspired by `@Bad_Packets` work.
+It will try to detect *bad* packets and export them to the Elastic storage or output to the screen.

-Only Mirai botnet scans are supported by now, [inspired by](https://mirai.badpackets.net/about/) `@Bad_Packets`.

 Install
 -------